History of chocolate: Popular consumption

-In 1819, François-Louis Cailler opened the first chocolate factory in Switzerland.
-The factory featured the first melanger (chocolate mixing machine), and produced chocolate more bitter than is now common.
+In 1819, François-Louis Cailler opened the first chocolate factory in Switzerland, using machinery of his own invention.
+Philippe Suchard followed in 1826.
+The Suchard factory featured the first melanger (chocolate mixing machine), and likely helped make chocolate more affordable.
+Chocolate was more bitter at the time than it is today.
 In the 1860s, Van Houten's Cocoa alkalized cocoa powder, which improved taste and darkened appearance.
 Modern milk chocolate was invented in 1875 when Swiss chocolate manufacturer Daniel Peter combined the recently invented powdered milk with chocolate and achieved public acceptance after 1900.
 Milk had previously been added to chocolate, but it was expensive and difficult to keep fresh.
 In 1879, the conching process was invented by the Swiss chocolatier Rodolphe Lindt, which heats and agitates liquid chocolate for days to change flavor and increase smoothness.
 Before Lindt invented conching, chocolate had been gritty.
 He kept conching as a trade secret for more than 20 years.
 Able to integrate more smoothly with batters and doughs, conching allowed chocolate to become a more common ingredient in baking.

 In the early 19th century, the Portuguese began commercial cacao growing in West Africa after their colonies in South America gained independence.
 Introducing the crop to São Tomé from Brazil in 1824, widespread cultivation soon spread across Africa.
 In bringing cacao to Africa from Brazil, the Portuguese also recreated the slave plantation system.
 When Portugal made slavery illegal in 1869 after large international pressure, production was maintained by creating a captive workforce through "legal trickery".
 São Tomé and Príncipe became the largest producer in 1905.
 Although cacao had historically been grown on a mix of estates and smallholdings, by 1914 the latter was becoming dominant.

 The price of chocolate began to drop dramatically in the 1890s and 1900s as production of chocolate shifted from the Americas to Asia and Africa.
 From 1880 to 1914, the mass market for chocolate experienced huge growth: between 1896 and 1909, chocolate consumption in the United States increased 414%, and similarly quadrupled between 1880 and 1902 in England.
 Eating chocolate overtook drinking chocolate in market share in the early 1900s, but this growth was largely restricted to Western nations.